Ifold

 Ifold has a community centre, Kelsey Hall.
 Originally a garage dating back to 1948, it has since been rebuilt and extended in the 1990s with the help of a lottery grant.
 The hall hosts a number of weekly user groups.

 There is also a Scout Association which has Beavers, Cubs, Scouts, Brownies, Guides and Explorer Scouts.
 The Scout hut serves Ifold and the surrounding villages.

 History

 The Ifold Estate was first divided into plots of land in the 1930s.
 Until around 1953 there was no mains water supply.

+Plots of land were sold off from the main estate, typically in 1/3rd acre or 1/2 acre lots and individual properties were built.
+This gives Ifold a Sylvan feel compared to other neighbourhoods.

+Over time, small lodging properties have been replaced with larger detached family dwellings often with 4 to 5 bedrooms.

+There are approximately 400 properties on the estate today.